 These all are very hard materials and don’t get damaged during the cleaning process.
 But there are other parts too which are more sensitive then Cones.

-Rubber surrounds are the Cone surroundings used as a shock absorber when a sound generates and the Cone goes frontwards and backward depending on the intensity of sound.
+Rubber surrounds are the Cone surroundings used as a shock absorber when a sound generates and the Cone goes frontwards and backwards depending on the intensity of sound.

 These are generally made of Butyl rubber which is very flexible and durable too.
 But as this is a type of rubber and flexible, you should take extra care throughout the cleaning process.